 As a child growing up in Toronto, Frise didn’t go to kindergarten.
 Instead, she was a dog for a year.
 She taught herself how to jump up on the bed, drink water from a saucer and go down the stairs on four paws, which she says is hard to do.
 Her mother gave her dog biscuits for treats.
 Her aunt was worried she couldn’t talk and her mother said not to worry, she has various barks.
 Later on, walking home from school she saw bored dogs in backyards and so took them home and taught them tricks.

-Like her grandfather the cartoonist, Jimmy Frise, Frise describes herself as a self-taught artist.
+Like her grandfather,a self taught artist and cartoonist, Jimmy Frise, Frise describes herself as living art.

 Noticetheshapeoftheunderscales.jpg